federicobond/primer/doc/report.md

 The compilation process begins by reading the script file.
 We create a `Script` instance that represents a Primer script.
 From there, we build a Lexer that will emit a stream of tokens to be consumed by the Parser.
-The parser comsumes these tokens and returns an AST root node (which is always a `BlockNode`).
+The parser consumes these tokens and returns an AST root node (which is always a `BlockNode`).
 Also, if available, any optimizations are applied by recursively walking through the AST.
 The final step is to visit the AST and write the bytecode for each instruction.